-All players start with a maximum of three offers or listings they can put on the Flea Market.
+All players start with a maximum of two offers or listings they can put on the Flea Market.
 Similar to Dealers, players have a reputation that can give them more listings.
-In order to raise this it, you get .1 reputation for every ₽100,000(roubles) worth of items sold.
+In order to increase it, you’ll get .1 reputation for every ₽100,000(roubles) worth of items sold.

-The reputation to number of listings ratio is below courtesy of Gamepedia.
-Players can also lose reputation by having listings expire or removing them.
+The reputation to number of listings ratio is below courtesy of Fandom.
+Players can also lose reputation by having listings expire or manually removing them.

 If you’ve read my beginner tips guide, you’d know not to buy from the Fence.
 However, the Fence puts items on the Flea Market that often undercut players significantly.
 I’ve bought items that average at 20k for 4k from the Fence.

 This is an exception to the rule when you’re looking at listings and the Fence throws something on the market at a huge discount.

 Many people accuse the market of being ruined by macros and bots.
 While this may be true, the best way to buy something without those is to click on the “Locked” button and mashing “Y” simultaneously.
 If you do this quickly enough, you’ll still be able to combat other players for when they slip up.

 Occasionally multiple cheap listings become available at the same time and this creates an opportunity to snipe items past bots or macros.
 Also, sometimes you’ll have better luck buying an item with multiple being sold by the same player.

 One of my least favorite parts of the Flea Market in Escape from Tarkov is how they handle fees.
 No items are at the same amount and a lot of other factors come into play to decide how high or low a fee is.
 It comes off as a way to price fix from the developers to try and combat scammers.
 The dynamic fee pricing likely helps consumers in the long run and only hurts people like us playing the market.